pomerium/pomerium/docs/guide/synology.md

 ### Certificates

 Though DSM does support getting [LetsEncrypt] certificates, they do not support wild-card subdomain certificates which require DNS validation.
-Hopefully you have one handy, or you used the included [script] to get one.
+If you do not already have a wildcard certificate the [certificate documentation] or included [script] can help you generate one.

 Go to **Control Panel** > **Security** > **Certificate**